-Qualified dividends are dividends that are labeled as ordinary and these meet all the required criteria to be taxed at CG (capital gains) tax rates and not at higher income tax rates on ordinary or non-qualified and these are paid by a qualifying international entity or a U.S. company.
-They are also acknowledged as a corporate distribution that meets certain criteria that are set by the IRS for being eligible for receiving CG treatment.
+Qualified dividends are dividends that are labeled as ordinary, and these meet all the required criteria to be taxed at CG (capital gains) tax rates and not at higher income tax rates on ordinary or non-qualified.
+These are paid by a qualifying international entity or a U.S. company.
+They are also acknowledged as a corporate distribution that meets specific criteria that are set by the IRS for being eligible for receiving CG treatment.

-- Stakeholders must fulfill certain requirements for being eligible to be taxed at lower capital gain rates.
-The first and foremost requirement would make it necessary for stakeholders to abide by a lower period of holding.
-In case of common stock, share needs to be held for 60 days and above during the 120 day time period which commences 60 days prior to the ex-dividend date.
+- Stakeholders must fulfill specific requirements for being eligible to be taxed at lower capital gain rates.
+The first and foremost requirement would make it necessary for stakeholders to abide by a smaller period of holding.
+In case of common stock, share needs to be held for 60 days and above during the 120 day time period, which commences 60 days before the ex-dividend date.

-- In cases of preferred stock, shares need to be held for 90 days and above during the 180 time period which begins 90 days prior to the ex-dividend date of that particular stock.
-This means, if a dividend is paid by Microsoft or Apple to an investor and they meet all the criteria’s with respect to holding period, then such dividends will be regarded as qualified and if the holding period requirements are not fulfilled then the dividend will be considered as unqualified and will be, therefore, taxed at an ordinary income tax rate.
+- In cases of preferred stock, shares need to be held for 90 days and above during the 180 time period, which begins 90 days before the ex-dividend date of that particular stock.
+It means if Microsoft or Apple pays a dividend to an investor and they meet all the criteria with respect to holding period.
+Such dividends will be regarded as qualified, and if the holding period requirements are not fulfilled, then the dividend will be considered as unqualified and will be, therefore, taxed at an ordinary income tax rate.

 How to Calculate Qualified Dividends?

 It can be calculated in the following steps-

 - In the first step, one must determine and sum up the number of shares that are fulfilling all the requirements about the holding period.